la.plume CMS Help

 <span>colour this text</span>

-To hyperlink to one of your own pages
+To link to one of your own pages

-Just add the above HTML code into the page, substituting your filename for "my-page" and the required link text for "my link text".
+Add the above HTML code into the page, substituting your page name for "my-page" and the required link text for "my link text".

 <a href="http://www.example.com/">link text</a>